-Budgets and Comprehensive Annual Financial Report (CAFR)
+Budgets and Comprehensive Annual Financial Report

 The EAA is required to adopt an annual budget before the start of a new fiscal year, which begins on January 1st and ends on the following December 31st.
 The budget development schedule is generally a seven-month process from May through November and includes the following steps: goal setting; formulation of team budgets; review of proposed budget by the general manager; board review of proposed budget; public notice and public hearings; final board review and adoption; and monthly budget review and amendments (as necessary).
-For the past five consecutive years, the EAA has been presented the Distinguished Budget Presentation Award by the Government Finance Officers Association of the United States and Canada (GFOA) for its annual budget.
+For the past eleven consecutive years, the EAA has been presented the Distinguished Budget Presentation Award by the Government Finance Officers Association of the United States and Canada (GFOA) for its annual budget.
 To receive this award, the published budget document must meet program criteria as a policy document, as an operations document and as a communications device.

-2019 Adopted Operating Budget
+2022 Adopted Operating Budget

-For the past 18 consecutive years, the GFOA has awarded the EAA with the Certificate of Achievement in Excellence in Financial Reporting for its CAFR.
-The CAFR is developed in accordance with generally accepted accounting principles using the full accrual basis of accounting.
-The GFOA awards the Certificate of Excellence to entities that evidence the spirit of transparency and full disclosure in their CAFRs and achieve those goals.
+For the past 19 consecutive years, the GFOA has awarded the EAA with the Certificate of Achievement in Excellence in Financial Reporting for its Comprehensive Annual Financial Report.
+The Comprehensive Annual Financial Report is developed in accordance with generally accepted accounting principles using the full accrual basis of accounting.
+The GFOA awards the Certificate of Excellence to entities that evidence the spirit of transparency and full disclosure in their Comprehensive Annual Financial Reports and achieve those goals